dl9sec/ArduinoSIP/README.md

   * Install Aypac's "Arduino-TR-064-SOAP-Library" from https://github.com/Aypac/Arduino-TR-064-SOAP-Library to your Arduino library path.
   * Set up a net FRITZ!Box user for interaction with the TR-064 SOAP interface:<br>
  `System -> FRITZ!Box-Benutzer -> Benutzer: Benutzer hinzufügen -> Benutzername / Kennwort, Berechtigungen: Fritz!Box Einstellungen / Sprachnachrichten, Faxnachrichten, FRITZ!App Fon und Anrufliste / Smart Home`
   * Follow the setup assistant.
-Benutzername (Username) will be used for "FbApiUSER" and Kennwort (Password) will be used for "FbApiPW" in the code.
+"Benutzername" (Username) will be used for "FbApiUSER" and "Kennwort" (Password) will be used for "FbApiPW" in the code.
 Check the mentioned boxes for that user.

 *Maybe someone can give me the correct translations from an english localized FRITZ!Box browser interface.*